leverh/react-bookhub-app/README.md

 It's important to note that:

 Initially, I used the React library component for the "scroll to top" functionality.
 However, after encountering some compatibility and styling limitations, I decided to build a custom "scroll to top" button.
-This not only allowed for greater flexibility in terms of design and positioning but also ensured that the component would seamlessly integrate with the rest of the application's architecture and styling.
+This not only allowed for greater flexibility in terms of design and positioning but also ensured that the component would easily integrate with the rest of the application's architecture and styling.
 The custom solution also provided an opportunity to tailor the user experience more closely to the app's unique requirements and aesthetics.

 ### 12. NotFoundPage.js